jhernandezg57/Proportional-Delayed-Integral-Controller-for-Non-Minimum-Phase-Systems/README.md

 C_{P\delta I}(s) \triangleq k_p + \frac{k_i}{s}e^{-h s}, \quad k_p, k_i \in \mathbb{R}, \quad h \in \overline{\mathbb{R}}_{+}.
 $$

-The codes allow to obtain the stability regions to be able to tune stabilizing controllers.
+The codes allow to obtain the stability regions to be able to tune stabilizing controllers, determining the delya margin.

+### Used functions
+-  To find the root placement in python we used **`qpmr`**, the download can be done at: https://github.com/DSevenT/QPmR

 ## References
 Author **Julián-Alejandro Hernández-Gallardo** 2025.